Phishing: Link manipulation

-Filter evasion

-Phishers have sometimes used images instead of text to make it harder for anti-phishing filters to detect the text commonly used in phishing emails.
-In response, more sophisticated anti-phishing filters are able to recover hidden text in images using optical character recognition (OCR).

 Social engineering

 Phishing often uses social engineering techniques to trick users into performing actions such as clicking a link or opening an attachment, or revealing sensitive information.
 It often involves pretending to be a trusted entity and creating a sense of urgency, like threatening to close or seize a victim's bank or insurance account.

 An alternative technique to impersonation-based phishing is the use of fake news articles to trick victims into clicking on a malicious link.
 These links often lead to fake websites that appear legitimate, but are actually run by attackers who may try to install malware or present fake "virus" notifications to the victim.

 History

 Early history

 Early phishing techniques can be traced back to the 1990s, when black hat hackers and the warez community used AOL to steal credit card information and commit other online crimes.
-The term "phishing" is said to have been coined by Khan C. Smith, a well-known spammer and hacker, and its first recorded mention was found in the hacking tool AOHell, which was released in 1995.
+The term "phishing" is said to have been coined by Khan C. Smith, a well-known spammer and hacker, and its first recorded mention was found in the hacking tool AOHell, which was released in 1994.
 AOHell allowed hackers to impersonate AOL staff and send instant messages to victims asking them to reveal their passwords.
 In response, AOL implemented measures to prevent phishing and eventually shut down the warez scene on their platform.